StylishThemes/StackOverflow-Dark/README.md

 - In versions 2.8.0+, this style will apply to *almost* all Stack Exchange sites.
 - From version 5.0.0, the syntax themes are removed and added as separate theme switcher, this is because SO design upstream changed, see issue #218
 - Do not use this style and the native site dark mode together.
-Make your choice and stick with one bot not both at same time.
+Make your choice and stick with one but not both at same time.
 See below.

 ## Bug reports